Keith J. Stine, Chair

-Dr. Hamper received his B.A. in Chemistry from Kalamazoo College in Michigan and his Ph.D. in Organic Chemistry from the University of Illinois-Urbana.
-He joined Monsanto in St. Louis, where he designed and prepared new agricultural products.
-After initiating research using combinatorial chemistry approaches to bioactive compounds, he joined G.D.
+Dr. Hamper received his B.A. from Kalamazoo College and his Ph.D from the University of Illinois-Urbana.
+He began with Monsanto in St. Louis, and later joined G.D.
 Searle to pursue discovery medicinal chemistry.
 This led to research assignments in Pharmacia and Pfizer following a number of industry mergers/acquisitions.
-In 2010, he joined the faculty at UMSL and in 2012 was appointed Assistant Teaching Professor of Chemistry and Biochemistry.
+In 2010, he joined the faculty at UMSL and is now Associate Teaching Professor.

 Our lab investigates continuous flow chemistry for the preparation of biologically relevant target molecules and improvement of reaction processes.
 Chemical reactions in continuous flow processes are inherently more efficient than batch processes, and can lead to advantages based on green chemistry principles.
 Monoliths and functionalized polymeric beads incorporating specifically designed organic molecules are prepared and evaluated for catalysis of reactions and selective absorption of solute molecules in flow devices.
 We employ a number of spectroscopic and chromatographic techniques to determine the nature of intermolecular interactions.
 This allows optimal selection of candidate molecules for incorporation into a larger molecular superstructure such as silica monoliths or polymeric materials.